Comandosss/Comandosss/README.md

 About Me:

-- 🐍 I'm a Junior Python backend developer from Russia, Saint-Petersburg
+- 🐍 I'm Python web-developer with 1+ year of a non-commercial experience from Russia, Saint-Petersburg

 - ⚡ In my free time, I learn English, read tech and psychology books.